-Though the legendary actor Wilford Brimley never be on the cast for HBO’s “Yellowstone,” but it is hard to deny the actor’s influence on the series.
+Though the legendary actor Wilford Brimley stories never be on the cast for HBO’s “Yellowstone,” but it is hard to deny the actor’s influence on the series.
 In the most recent episode, Wilford received a title card in honor of his life’s work.

 This week, fans of HBO’s hit Western drama, “Yellowstone,” was surprised to see a title card for Wilford Brimley on the show.
 The tribute comes after Brimley’s death earlier this month.